-289. Separate to the publication of information relating to the Inquiry Members' findings, the Central Bank may provide commentary on the outcome of the inquiry, whether or not the Inquiry Members have made a finding that a prescribed contravention has been committed.
-Any such commentary may address, for example, how the case corresponds with the Central Bank's objectives.
-The wording of any such commentary is a matter for the Central Bank alone.
+270. Separate to the publication of information relating to the Inquiry Members' findings, the Central Bank may issue a market commentary on the outcome of the inquiry.
+This prepared statement by the Central Bank will be on the market aspects of the case and how it corresponds with the Central Bank's objectives.
+The wording of any market commentary is a matter for the Central Bank alone.